-Mr. Malhotra serves as the Chief Digital & Innovation Officer since March 2018.
+Mr. Malhotra was appointed as Chief Digital & Innovation Officer in March 2018.
 Prior to this role, he was Chief of Consumer Banking for DIB from February 2015 to February 2018.

 Mr. Malhotra holds a Master of Management, an integrated MBA (Finance) & Engineering Degree Program from Birla Institute of Technology & Science, BITS Pilani.
-He has a wealth of experience spanning over 26 years in consumer banking, having worked with reputed local and international banks such as a Citibank (India), ANZ Grindlays Bank (India), UNB (Abu Dhabi), Arab Bank (Jordan and Dubai), NBK (Kuwait) and National Bank of Oman.
+During his 30 years' experience, he has worked in India and the Middle East with prominent banks, including Citibank, ANZ Grindlays, National Bank of Kuwait, Arab Bank and National Bank of Oman.
+These engagements covered consumer banking, wealth management, business banking, regional strategy, merger & transformation, digital, technology and compliance.